veos-sxarr-NEC/doc/README.txt

 - The number of threads of VE processes which run on VE should be less than or equal to the number of available VE cores, in order to achieve best performance.

-- VE strace command doesn't support tracing of execve() system call.
-If execve() is invoked in traced process, VE strace terminates with "Bad address".